-Ethos manages advisory accounts on a discretionary or non-discretionary basis through relationships with Charles Schwab &Company, Inc. ("Schwab") and other custodians at the discretion of Ethos.
+Ethos manages advisory accounts on a discretionary or non-discretionary basis through relationships with Charles Schwab & Company, Inc. ("Schwab") and US Bancorp Wealth Management ("US Bank").
+Some non-discretionary accounts are managed through a relationship with Citigroup, Inc. ("Citigroup").
 Ethos's annual investment advisory fee may be either fixed or based upon a percentage (%) of the market value of the assets placed under Ethos's management.